 The typical, everyday translation of the “Golden Rule” is to treat people the way you’d like to be treated.
 Be nice.
 Don’t be a jerk.
 It’s not a very difficult concept but unfortunately, there are lots of people who don’t follow it.
 Especially on planes.

 Flight attendants.
 (FAs) have always had to deal with rude passengers who don’t want to follow the rules.
-The age of COVID has only exacerbated that, with people who think rules about mask use somehow exclude them.
-Treating a FA the way you’d like to be treated is more important than ever
+Since the mid-2010s or so, even more people have shown they think the rules somehow exclude them.
+Treating a FA the way you’d like to be treated is more important than ever.

 There are several simple ways to make flight attendants know that they’re appreciated and respected.
 Here are 15 of them:

 Return their greeting – FAs greet just about every person who boards their plane.
-How many passengers say “hello” back, especially with eye contact and a smile?
+Granted, they’re doing it for a specific reason.
+But how many passengers say “hello” back, especially with eye contact and a smile?
 Be that passenger.

 Wait to ask for things – While the plane is loading, as some FAs need to greet everyone, others need to get everybody settled so the plane can take off on time.
 Unless they specifically ask or offer, that’s probably not the best time to ask for a pillow or drink.